Zygomycota: Zygophores

-Zygospore formation is the result of a multiple step process beginning with compatible mating type zygophores growing towards each other.
 Once contact between the zygophores has been made, their walls adhere to each other, flatten and then the contact site is referred to as the fusion septum.
 The tips of the zygophore become distended and form what is called the progametangia.
 A septum develops by gradual inward extension until it separates the terminal gametangia from the progametangial base.
 At this point the zygophore is then called the suspensor.
 Vesicles accumulate at the fusion septum at which time it begins to dissolve.
 A little before the fusion septum completely dissolves, the primary outer wall begins to thicken.
 This can be seen as dark patches on the primary wall as the fusion septum dissolves.
 These dark patches on the wall will eventually develop into warty structures that make up the thickness of the zygospore wall.
 As the zygospore enlarges, so do the warty structures until there are contiguous around the entire cell.
 At this point, electron microscopy can no longer penetrate the wall.
 Eventually the warts push through the primary wall and darken which is likely caused by melanin.

 Meiosis usually occurs before zygospore germination and there are a few main types of distinguishable nuclear behavior.
 Type 1 is when the nuclei fuse quickly, within a few days, resulting in mature zygospore having haploid nuclei.
 Type 2 is when some nuclei do not pair and degenerate instead, meiosis is delayed until germination.
 Type 3 is when haploid nuclei continue to divide mitotically and then some associate into groups and some do not.
 This results in diploid and haploid nuclei being found in the germ sporangium.